When choosing a broadband deal

 We value your privacy; we only use your postcode to compare offers in your area.

-Data on customer satisfaction can only go so far and there will always be some level of risk involved when switching to a new provider.
-However, comparing broadband deals
+Data on customer satisfaction can only go so far and there will always be some level of risk involved when switching to a new broadband provider

 in your area using our postcode checker will provide with you with as much information as possible on your new provider.